glyn/aries-subsystems-on-virgo-kernel/README.md

 6. Click the Region button to see composite and application regions plus their contents.

 Note: the demo runs both Gemini Blueprint and Aries Blueprint in the user region which is not normally recommended.
+Issue: the web admin console Wirings tab does not currently work when subsystems are present.